HifiMule/HifiMule/docs/project-overview.md

 The UI is a thin shell.
 All business logic lives in the daemon.
 The UI communicates exclusively with the daemon via **JSON-RPC 2.0 over HTTP on `localhost:19140`**.

+The daemon keeps legacy `jellyfin_*` RPC names for compatibility with older UI code, but active non-Jellyfin connections are routed through the provider layer.
+New browse features use explicit provider-neutral `browse.*` RPCs and render only the modes advertised by the active provider's capabilities.

 The Tauri shell is responsible for:
 - Launching the daemon (as sidecar, Windows Service, or detecting a running instance)
 - Proxying JSON-RPC calls from the WebView (to bypass browser mixed-content restrictions)
-- Proxying Jellyfin image requests (to base64 data URLs)
+- Proxying provider cover-art requests (to base64 data URLs)

 ---